 In New York, there is only a single known location that Black Rails inhabit reliably (McGowan and Corwin 2008).
 A few other records from the breeding season exist but none have been confirmed breeding locations.
 A few nonbreeding records exist in the state, all from Long Island, and some of these individuals may be residents (McGowan and Corwin 2008).
 New York is at the northern extent of the species' eastern range.
 The closest neighboring populations, in New Jersey, are thought to be declining (Walsh et al. 1999, McGowan and Corwin 2008).
 Black Rails are listed as endangered by the NYS Department of Environmental Conservation.

 The Black Rail is the smallest rail in North America and is only about the size of a sparrow.
-Both males and females are similar in size with adults ranging from 10-15 cm, with a wingspan of 22-28 cm, and weighing 35 g (eastern).
-Black Rails appear grey to blackish-grey.
-The top of the neck and upper back are chestnut-colored and the top of the head is a darker grey than surrounding plumage (this is more evident in females) (Eddleman et al. 1994).
+Both males and females are similar in size with adults ranging from 10-15 cm, a wingspan of 22-28 cm, and weighing 35 g.
+Black Rails appear gray to blackish-gray.
+The top of the neck and upper back are chestnut-colored and the top of the head is a darker gray than surrounding plumage (this is more evident in females) (Eddleman et al. 1994).
 Adults have the unique characteristic of having red eyes.
 Black Rails are best identified by their call which is described as "kickee-doo" or "kic-kic-kerr".
-They can also make a vocalization similar to the "kicker- calls" of Virginia Rails (Rallus limicola).
+They can also make a vocalization similar to the "kicker-calls" of Virginia Rails (Rallus limicola).
 When disturbed, Black Rails make an agitated growl noise described as a "grrr", "brrr", or "churr" generally repeated three times in a sequence (Eddleman et al. 1994, Weske 1969, Wilbur 1974, Repking 1975, Kerlinger and Sutton 1989).
 Females at nests give a scolding call described as "ink-ink-ink-ink" or "nk-nk-nk-nk" and a similar call for males is "kik-kik-kik-kik" or "kuk-kuk-kuk-kuk" (Eddleman et al. 1994, Reynard 1974, Flores and Eddleman 1991, Wayne 1905).
 Females make a "croo-croo-croo" or "who-who-whooo" call rarely (Eddleman et al. 1994, Wayne 1905, Post and Enders 1969, Reynard 1972, Repking 1975, and Flores and Eddleman 1991).

 Black Rails are secretive marsh birds that are generally active at night.
 They are very difficult to observe without disturbing them.
 Black Rails are best identified by their call which is described as "kickee-doo" or "kic-kic-kerr".
 Observers should not disturb breeding individuals by playing rail calls at known breeding locations.